Ayadiala/generative-adversarial-networks-meetup/README.md

 Usage
 ========================
-choose between mnist or celib dtaset in the `main` finction.
+Choose between mnist or celib dataset in the `main` function.